Pueblo Brain Science:

 Other than research, I am committed to training and mentoring next-generation neuroscientists.
 At UNM, I have started an ambitious program, "Pueblo Brain Science", which includes multiple training components targeting a diverse population of students.
 Together with many other awesome people, we aim to "Build Diversity in Neuroscience" through:

 B) NEURONAL: An informal mentoring program to mentor the University of New Mexico students.
 We meet once every month over pizza to share experiences and stories.
+Two fantastic graduate students, Jessica Belmares-Ortega and Ethan Wilson, lead this program.

 D) Meet A Scientist Program: From my experience, students from non-traditional and underprivileged backgrounds don't envision themselves as scientists since they don't see or meet many scientists like them from their communities.
 As a graduate student, I started an organization for the students of Kashmir, www.jkscientists.org, where many students and trainees get mentored and meet scientists from similar backgrounds.
-In New Mexico, I started the "Meet A Scientist" program in New Mexico, and thus far, over 22 neuroscientists have interacted with our students.
-Thanks to our guest scientists, this program has been highly impactful, and many students, including those from Native American communities, have started working in my lab or other labs at the UNM https://www.neuraldiversity.org/teachingmentorship
+In New Mexico, I started the "Meet A Scientist" program in New Mexico, and thus far, over 40 neuroscientists have interacted with our students.
+Thanks to our guest scientists, this program has been highly impactful, and many students, including those from Native American communities, have started working in my lab or other labs at the UNM https://www.pueblobrainscience.org/meet-a-scientist

 G) Next Generation Science Standards: We are partnering with the high school teachers of New Mexico to take experiments to the classroom and build modules related to fruit fly research.
 Through science outreach events, training high school teachers, and hands-on activity modules using fruit flies and 3D printed tools, the overarching goal is to implement active learning modules in the school curriculum that align with the next-generation science standard.